Journalism Degree Program

-Through the graduate degree in journalism you gain:
+Through the graduate degree in the field of journalism you:

-- Mastery of the latest reporting, writing, and technical skills for traditional and digital mediums.
+- Master the latest reporting, writing, and technical skills for traditional and digital media.

-- Greater confidence surrounding multimedia communication, identifying and pitching stories, and connecting with editors.
+- Build greater confidence surrounding multimedia communication, identifying and pitching stories, and connecting with editors.

-- Techniques for conducting incisive interviews, gathering salient information, and writing with clarity, style, and impact.
+- Learn techniques for conducting incisive interviews, gathering salient information, and writing compelling narratives with clarity and style.

-- Knowledge of the legal requirements and ethical responsibilities in journalism.
+- Build knowledge of the legal requirements and ethical responsibilities in journalism.

 The master’s degree includes 12 courses, with at least one on campus.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least one course on campus as part of your degree.
-Short, intensive on-campus options are available.
+As you progress through the program, you choose from courses offered on campus or online all year round, in the fall, spring, or summer.
+You are required to take at least one course on campus.
+Weekend options available.

 - Complete your capstone project.
-You apply knowledge and skills obtained in the program to complete a significant journalism project under the direction of a professional in the field.
-You'll conduct an in-depth investigation of a single topic and emerge with a portfolio of publishable work that can include short digital media pieces, as well as longer news or magazine articles.
+You complete a significant journalism project under the direction of a professional in the field.
+You'll conduct a topical investigation and create a portfolio of publishable work that can include short digital media pieces, as well as longer news or magazine articles.

 There are a number of financial aid options available once you’re admitted to the program.